keboola/website/_product/index.md

   subheadline: all in one container based data platform you can add to
   headline: A new approach to company wide analytics
   list:
+  - icotype: blueright
+    title: " No blackbox - open and totally customizable system"
+    desc: |
+      You see every single line of code, each transition and data stream No user can break it - you see log of changes and all the updates Each part can be changed for you own purposes GDPR compliant
+      All the data in your possession, all the time
+      We believe that Keboola is the best - you can leave anytime with no hassle - your satisfaction is the only vendor lock
   - icotype: blue
     title: No More Complex ETLs
     desc: No schema definition, connect to thousands of sources, create new connectors